Skip to content

 He later went into business with Charles Madden.

 In 1907, Mr. O’Neill entered into a partnership with Edmund James Stewart, forming O’Neill Stewart.
-The firm continued successfully until 1919, when Mr. O’Neill passed away, and Mr. Stewart renamed the firm Edmund J. Stewart.
+The firm continued successfully until 1919, when Mr. O’Neill died, and Mr. Stewart renamed the firm Edmund J. Stewart.

 In 1923, Mr. Stewart acquired the practice of Mr. R.J.
 Fisher, expanding the firm’s reach.

-Mr. Philip G. Harkness came to Hamilton in 1926.
-He joined Mr. Douglas J. Seymour in partnership, but this dissolved in 1928.
+Philip G. Harkness came to Hamilton in 1926.
+He joined Douglas J. Seymour in partnership.

-in 1929 a young lawyer, Mr. Francis Clive Henry (who was a prominent solicitor in the Waikato) joined Hamilton’s then biggest and busiest firm, MacDiarmid Mears and Gray.
+1929 the young Francis Clive Henry joined Hamilton’s largest conveyancing firm, MacDiarmid Mears and Gray.

 The firm was renamed Clayton-Greene & Prust Stewart, but in 1934, Mr. Prust Stewart resigned, leaving Mr. Clayton-Greene to continue under the name E. F. Clayton-Greene.